ejamroz/DatePicker/README.md

 * Easily customizable color schemes
 * Force selection of present dates or allow all possible dates

-## Disclaimer
+## Disclaimers
-It has only been tested on OSX systems.
+* It has only been tested on OSX systems
+* It is a fixed size currently, in the future I would like to make it dynamically resizable